openstack-archive/tripleo-quickstart/README.md

 to the localhost and will cause an error if ssh is not setup to support it.
 An alternative workflow is being tested and can be found under tripleo-quickstart/ci-scripts/usbkey/.

+## Enable Developer mode

+If you are working on TripleO upstream development, and need to reproduce what runs in tripleo-ci, you will want to use developer mode.

+This will fetch the images produced by tripleo-ci instead of the ones produced by RDO.
+The incanation for a job using the quickstart defaults other than developer mode would be:

+    bash quickstart.sh \
+        --extra-vars devmode=true \
+        --extra-vars @config/general_config/tripleo-ci-cached.yml \
+        $VIRTHOST master-tripleo

 ## Documentation